Siddharth-god/RTL-synthesis-VSD-workshop/README.md

 ## Synthesis (good_mux.v)

-Commands to invoke the yosis and get the logical circuit
+Commands to invoke the yosys and get the logical circuit

 ```bash
 # Invoking the yosys